Department of the Army, DoD.

 End Further Info

 Start Supplemental Information

-The Advisory Committee on Arlington National Cemetery was established pursuant to Title 10, United States Code, Section 4723.
-The selection, service and appointment of members of the Committee are covered by the Committee Charter, available on the Arlington National Cemetery Web site www.arlingtoncemtery.mil/AboutUs/Charter.aspx.
-The substance of these provisions of the Charter is as follows:
+The Advisory Committee on Arlington National Cemetery was established pursuant to Title 10, United States Code Section 4723.
+The selection, service and appointment of members of the Committee are publicized in the Committee Charter, available on the Arlington National Cemetery Web site http://www.arlingtoncemetery.mil/About/Advisory-Committee-on-Arlington-National-Cemetery/Charter.
+The substance of the provisions of the Charter is as follows:

 a.
 Selection.
 The Committee Charter provides that the Committee shall be comprised of no more than nine members, all of whom are preeminent authorities in their respective fields of interest or expertise.
 Of these, no more than seven members are nominated by the Secretary of the Army.